RESOStandards/web-api-commander/README.md

                                   current directory.
     --generateMetadataReport      Generates metadata report from given
                                   <inputFile>.
+    --generateQueries             Resolves queries in a given RESOScript
+                                  <inputFile> and displays them in
+                                  standard out.
+    --generateReferenceDDL        Generates reference DDL to create a RESO-compliant SQL database.
+Pass
+                                  --useKeyNumeric to generate the DB using
+                                  numeric keys.
     --generateReferenceEDMX       Generates reference metadata in EDMX
                                   format.
     --getMetadata                 Fetches metadata from <serviceRoot>